Firefox Add-Ons

 I haven't made any Firefox add-ons from scratch yet, but so far, I've modified one Firefox add-on by someone else.

-Use Page Title As File Name + Change Unusual Chars To Dashes
+- Use Page Title As File Name + Change Unusual Chars To Dashes

-1.4 ApMod 1.0 March 20, 2011This is a modified version of File Title 1.4.
+These add-ons are modified versions of File Title 1.4.
 The original File Title 1.4 is by Pavel Cvrcek.

-The difference is, my version changes any file name characters other than A-Z, a-z, 0-9 and
+My versions change any file name characters other than A-Z, a-z, 0-9 and - , _ . ( )

-- , _ . ( )to dashes.This add-on will be troublesome for anyone who actually wants other characters than those to be in the file names they save.
+These add-ons will be troublesome for anyone who actually wants other characters than those to be in the file names they save.
 But if you mostly save things with English titles, it might be useful to you.

-\ : * ? " < > |In Windows XP, it's impossible to do anything with files that contain those characters in their file name.
+In Windows XP, it's impossible to do anything with files that contain those characters in their file name.

 - In Linux, I noticed the original File Title 1.4 sometimes creates file names with odd characters like •.
 Then, when I try to save the file, I get an "Invalid file name" error and can't save until I edit out the character(s) Linux dislikes.